Can You Answer These 10 College Interview Questions?Posted August 1, 2019, 3:41 pm by

 And one last question every college will ask: Do you have any questions?
 (See 5 Questions You Should Ask on a College Interview.)

-These questions and answers will not only set you apart from other applicants, but they will give the admissions officer a reason to put your application in the accepted pile.
+These college interview questions and answers will not only set you apart from other applicants, but they will give the admissions officer a reason to put your application in the accepted pile.
 An added bonus is that these questions (or similar ones) will be asked on job interviews.
 It’s good preparation for interviewing for internships, scholarships, and future career opportunities.

 Boost your chances of getting into the most selective colleges by consulting with an independent advisor!